metal3d/knotter/README.md

-# knot
+# knotter

-knot module is a nodejs middleware to create websites.
+knotter module is a nodejs middleware/microframework to create websites.

 ## Why not using connect ? express ?